My Forking Life

 Ingredients

-• 1.5 pounds of potatoes Yukon Gold or Russet, peeled and chopped into medium cubes
+• 1.5 pounds of potatoes Yukon Gold or Russet, chopped into medium cubes

 • 1 large yellow onion chopped